-- Danger to life in the danger area of the vehicle!
-Special caution is required under the raised tipper and in the area of the front mower. - Risk of injury!
+- Danger of death in the danger area of the vehicle!
+Special caution is required in the vicinity of the articulated steering, under the raised tipper and in the area of the front mower. - Risk of injury!
 Make sure that the attachments are suitable for the set oil volume.
 An oil volume set too high can lead to injuries due to a defect of the attachment! - Risk of injury!
 Always wear protective gloves when changing blades! - Risk of injury!
 Immediately renew damaged or highly unbalanced mowing blades to avoid damage to the blade bearings. - Risk of injury!
 Before reinstalling, balance the blades and check them for out of true in height. - Risk of injury!
 The V-belt is self-tensioning by spring force.
-Do not hook tension springs in or out with your bare hand - Risk of injury!
+Do not hook tension springs in or out with your bare hand.

+- Risk of injury!
 Do not exceed the permissible total weight.
 There is a risk of accidents!
 Frequently check the filling level of the dirt hopper.
 Switch the suction fan off for this!
 The lid of the dirt hopper must not be opened when the suction fan is running. - Risk of injury!
-Modifying the safety equipment is not permitted! - Risk of accident!
+Modifying the safety equipment is not permitted! - Risk of accidents!
 You must consult Hako before attaching other attachments not approved by Hako! - The lawn mowing system may be put into operation only with the suction nozzles raised!
-See mounting the mower on page 170! - The lawn mowing system may be operated only in connection with the Citymaster 1650.
+See mounting the mower on page 171! - The lawn mowing system may only be put into operation in connection with the Citymaster 1650.
 The safety regulations for the Citymaster 1650 must be complied with absolutely.